Scorpion17471/Web-Scraper/README.md

 # Web-Scraper
-Python application that uses ScaPy and MongoDB to scrape the web
+Python application that uses Scrapy and MongoDB to scrape the web